Legislators not required to get tested for special session

 Legislators did say, however, that they would encourage their colleagues to voluntarily get the COVID-19 test, and Legislative Council Service director Raúl Burciaga said testing would be made available.
 He added all legislative staff would be required to undergo the test.

-Temperatures also may be taken at the Roundhouse door every day and social distancing practices will be applied, such as using masks and keeping six feet of distance, Burciaga said.
+Temperatures also may be taken at the Roundhouse door every day and social-distancing practices will be applied, such as using masks and keeping 6 feet of distance, Burciaga said.

-Tuesday’s meeting was held virtually amid a number of technical issues such as loud audio feedback that occasionally drowned out the voices of lawmakers.
-Several legislators had trouble unmuting themselves to vote and the sound of sneezing could be heard at one point.
+Tuesday’s meeting came after various logistical questions have been debated for months over how the Legislature could safety meet during the COVID-19 pandemic.

-The bipartisan committee, which includes top leadership from each chamber, approved several other logistical measures, including deciding to close the state Capitol to the public during the session given the coronavirus outbreak.
+The bipartisan group, which includes top leadership from each chamber, approved several other measures, including deciding to close the state Capitol to the public during the session given the coronavirus outbreak.

 They did vote in favor of allowing some members of the media to attend.